-The Customer Advisory Group and Have Your Say Group have held their meetings by videoconference this year due to the restrictions imposed by Covid-19.
+The Customer Advisory Group and Have Your Say Group have held their meetings by video conference this year due to the restrictions imposed by Covid-19.
 The Chair of the Board and the Chief Executive attend Customer Advisory Group meetings at least twice per year.
-We have strengthened our team with the appointment of a Customer Experience Adviser to work alongside the Customer Advisory Group.
+We have strengthened our team with the appointment of a Customer Experience Advisory Group.
+The Vice Chair of the Customer Advisory Group featured in a BBC Reporting Scotland report in February talking about the re-opening of day care services and portraying Capability Scotland in a very positive light in comparison with local authority providers.